0use-TE/0use-TE/README.md

 ### 🎮 A Bit More About Me

 - 🧑‍💻 I code almost every day — it's not a task, it's my **favorite thing to do**
-- 🛠 I'm currently working on a personal finance system using Blazor and EF Core
 - 🦔 I have a pet African pygmy hedgehog named **Code**
 - 🌟 My goal is to become a developer who builds things that make a difference